 Forklift trucks that are equipped with Radio Frequency Identification tags utilize radio frequencies to trigger an alarm when a pedestrian is in the vicinity.
 This system works only when a pedestrian is RFID-tagged.
 A pedestrian carrying an RFID tag emits a radio signal to the alarm system when they is in the vicinity of a forklift truck.

 There are two methods by which the RFID forklift system can be utilized:

 Method 1: The RFID forklift reader is mounted to a fixed location (blind spot, intersection, warehouse entrance).
 The RFID tags are mounted on the lifts and the alarm sounds when the lift is in the defined proximity to let employees know a lift is in the area.

-Method 2: The RFID reader is mounted to the lift, employees wear the RFIF tags.
+Method 2: The RFID reader is mounted to the lift, and employees wear the RFIF tags.
 The alarm and lights go off when employees are in the defined proximity of the lift.

 How RFID-equipped forklifts can minimize workplace accidents and improve productivity?

-Though high visibility personal safety vests are effective in reducing collisions, they don’t eliminate the workplace hazards completely.
+Though high visibility personal safety vests are effective in reducing collisions, they don’t eliminate workplace hazards completely.
 RFID-equipped forklifts and RFID-embedded safety vests add an extra layer of safety at workplaces.

 The safety vest embedded with an RFID tag is detected when a pedestrian comes in the proximity of an RFID-equipped forklift.
 A forklift operator is alerted by a warning buzzer and flashing light when a pedestrian is nearby.

 By equipping forklifts with RFID tags not only reduce workplace hazards and accidents to a great extent but also help in locating forklifts more efficiently and quickly.